will-craig/dnd-dashboard/README.md

-# 🛡️ D&D Player Dashboard
+# D&D Player Dashboard

 A lightweight, interactive web app for managing Dungeons & Dragons player states.
 It allows DMs and players to view and update HP, AC, conditions, inventory, and other key stats in real-time.
-Built using modern React tooling with a clean component architecture.

 ---

-## 🔧 Technologies
+## Technologies

 - **React + TypeScript** — component-based UI structure with type safety
 - **Vite** — fast dev server and bundler